-‘Days Of Our Lives’ Spoilers: Susan’s Mental Breakdown Has Sr. Mary Moira Worried, Kristen Comes To The Rescue
+‘Days Of Our Lives’ Spoilers: Susan’s Mental Breakdown Worries Sister Mary Moira, Kristen Comes To The Rescue

 Susan will need to be hospitalized when she has a mental breakdown.
 Days of Our Lives spoilers suggest that she just can’t cope with losing her beloved “EJ” again.
 However, Susan has Sister Mary Moira (Eileen Davidson) on her side.
 The nun will visit Memphis because she is anxious about her sister.
 She wants to help Susan through her loss once again, and help her move on and accept that Will is moving back home.

 Kristen (Eileen Davidson) has never been an angel of good tidings, but it seems as if this time around she may change Susan’s tears to laughter.
 According to the latest Days of Our Lives spoilers, she knows that EJ is alive.
 Although Susan doesn’t know it yet, she may be able to reunite with her beloved Elvis one day.
-As far as fans are concerned, Elvis needs to be reunited with someone else and her name is Sami.
+As far as fans are concerned, Elvis needs to be reunited with someone else, and her name is Sami.

 November is going to be hot, hot, HOT in Salem! #DAYS pic.twitter.com/3sR1Z6G9Me